malin-nilsson/BaseApparel-LandingPage/README.md

 ### What I learned

 During this project I got to practice a lot of styling and learned how to use Flexbox more seamlessly.
 I also learned more about form validation using Bootstrap.
-This was one of the biggest challenges for me during the project but also one of the most valuable.
+Bootstrap form validation was one of the biggest challenges for me during the project but also one of the most valuable.

 ### Continued development